davidjaimes/pothole-repair-reauests/README.md

 ## Python-Flask Routing

+- [X] Start Flask routes structure with `app.py` file.
-- Place a "Scrape" San Diego button on `index.html` file to crawl websites.
+- [ ] Place a "Scrape" San Diego button on `index.html` file to crawl websites.
-- Web Scrape "Additional Info" section from [https://data.sandiego.gov/datasets/gid-pothole/](https://data.sandiego.gov/datasets/gid-pothole/) website.
+- [ ] Web Scrape "Additional Info" section from [https://data.sandiego.gov/datasets/gid-pothole/](https://data.sandiego.gov/datasets/gid-pothole/) website.
-- Use `web-scraping-challenge` homewrok as a basis and scrape San Diego current weather along with making a HTML table from "Additional Info".
+- [ ] Use `web-scraping-challenge` homewrok as a basis and scrape San Diego current weather along with making a HTML table from "Additional Info".

 ## Bokeh JavaScript Library

+- [X] Research Bokeh Python and JavaScript tutorials.
-- Make a Bar chart of Top Ten.
+- [ ] Make a Bar chart of Top Ten.
-- Make a Pie chart of Top Ten.
+- [ ] Make a Pie chart of Top Ten.
-- Make a GeoMaps chart.
+- [ ] Make a GeoMaps chart.

 ## Leaflet and Mapbox

-- City of San Diego Boundary
+- [X] City of San Diego Boundary
-- City of San Diego Council Districts with Party in color, Council Member, and Phone Number.
+- [X] City of San Diego Council Districts with Party in color, Council Member, and Phone Number.
-- Markers for each pothole based on Status.
+- [ ] Markers for each pothole based on Status.
-- Summary of of each pothole Status group sum for each Council District (i.e., mouseover).
+- [ ] Summary of of each pothole Status group sum for each Council District (i.e., mouseover).